bkoelman/ResharperCodeContractNullabilityFxCop/src/How-to-debug.md

     Command line arguments:
         `..\..\..\..\RunTargetForVisualStudio\RunTargetForVisualStudio.sln`

-3. Press F5 to run
+3. Press Ctrl + F5 to run

 4. In the second Visual Studio instance, rebuild the solution.
 The Code Analysis window should now contain a list of the reported problems.